6. DeafIT conference Online 2021

 IT modernization is not possible without cultural change

 In order to adapt to the ever changing market requirements and to provide flexible and modern IT for every user.
 The role of IT has to be completely reinvented.
 The key to success is the collaboration between departments and IT on a level playing field.
 The needs-based solutions will only be found in close cooperation.
 We will need to break away from our “antiquated customs” and improve ourselves for the future.
 All of this requires an open and appreciative corporate culture.
 In her presentation, Petra Jaschhof speaks on her experiences and the role of “diversity” and “inclusion”.

-Petra Jaschhof, hard of hearing, speaks German
+Petra Jaschhof, speaks German

 Chief Information Officer (CIO) at BWI GmbH, Munich (GER)

 BigQuery Machine Learning: Pratical Use Cases

 Machine learning model create directly in the Cloud Database?
 BigQuery, part of the Google Cloud Platform, offers integrated solutions, called BigQuery ML, with which it is possible to create machine learning models and to make predictions based on the data in the database.
 This lecture shows use cases that use prediction using linear regression, logistic regression and K-means clustering in the database.